outofcoffee/imposter/README.md

 | `immedately()` | Skip the plugin's default behaviour and respond immediately
 | `and()` | Syntactic sugar to improve readability of `respond` statements

-Typically you structure you respond behaviours like so:
+Typically you structure your response behaviours like so:

     respond {
         // behaviours go here